-NE Not Estimated
+NE: Not Estimated

-^a Emission estimates reported in this table correspond to emissions from only those source categories for which quantitative uncertainty was performed this year.
-Thus the totals reported for 2009 in this table exclude approximately 3.2 Tg CO2 Eq. of emissions for which quantitative uncertainty was not assessed.
+^a Emission estimates reported in this table correspond to emissions from only those source categories for which quantitative uncertainty was performed for the current Inventory.
+Thus the totals reported for 2010 in this table exclude approximately 2.8 Tg CO2 Eq. of emissions for which quantitative uncertainty was not assessed.
 Hence, these emission estimates do not match the final total U.S. greenhouse gas emission estimates presented in this Inventory.
-All uncertainty estimates correspond only to the totals reported in this table.

-^b The uncertainty estimates correspond to a 95 percent confidence interval, with the lower bound corresponding to 2.5th percentile and the upper bound corresponding to 97.5th percentile.
+All uncertainty estimates correspond only to the totals reported in this table. ^b The uncertainty estimates correspond to a 95 percent confidence interval, with the lower bound corresponding to 2.5th percentile and the upper bound corresponding to 97.5th percentile.